yudong-94/personal-website/README.md

 ### About Me

 Hi there!
 I am Yu Dong.
-I am currently working as a Product Analyst at Ancestry.com and I graduated from MS Business Analytics program from USC Marshall School of Business in Dec 2017.
+I am a detail-oriented data analyst and storyteller.
+I graduated from MS Business Analytics program from USC Marshall School of Business in Dec 2017.
+Since then, I have been working as a product analyst at Ancestry.com.
 I am passionate about interepreting data under business context and data-driven business decision-making.

 I'm also a lifelong learner with deep curiosity.
 I have completed [more than 30 online courses](https://yudong-94.github.io/personal-website/blogs/MOOCList) on Coursera, edX and other MOOC platforms in subjects ranging from Statistics to Machine Learning.